-The purpose of these guidelines is to provide consistency in salary administration and alignment with the design of the program.
+The purpose of these guidelines is to help provide consistency in salary administration and alignment with the design of the program.
 While the intention is to maintain these guidelines to provide stability in our policies and practices, we reserve the right to modify them at any time.
-Employees will be notified when guidelines are modified.